Berno/pff2-fb-conversion-api/README.md

    "test_event_code": ""
 }
 ```
-* `event_name` is based on the event called and set by the method called.
+* `event_name` is based on the event and set by the specific method called.
 * `event_time` is set with the current timestamp value
 * `event_source_url` is set with the $event_source_url parameter, if it is not specified is replaced with the current request url by default.
 * `client_ip_address` is set with the `$_SERVER['REMOTE_ADDR']` value